 Discontinuity - Waveshaper, Wavefolder, Clipper, Ring Modulator & Wavesplicer

 an older Oakley module called the Wavefolder.
-Both devices are
+It is a voltage

-voltage controlled waveshaper modules designed primarily for use
+controlled waveshaper module designed primarily for use in

-in modular analogue music synthesisers.
-The module comes in our
+modular analogue music synthesisers.
+The module comes in the

 standard 5U high 2U wide format which is directly compatible with

-The new Discontinuity module, although using the same core technology as the old Oakley Wavefolder, is different enough in circuitry, usage and front panel design to be worthy of a new name.
-And it is the new discontinuity and offset controls and CV inputs that make this module very unique.
+The Discontinuity module, although using the same core technology as the old Oakley Wavefolder, is different enough in circuitry, usage and front panel design to be worthy of a new name.
+And it is these additional discontinuity and offset controls and CV inputs that make this module very unique.

 Waveshaper modules work very differently to, and perhaps less intuitively than, other sound shaping modules such as filters, ring modulators and amplifiers.
 As such the Discontinuity will take some time to get used to.
 However, when used to process simple VCO waveforms it is capable of creating some very beautiful tones, all of which can be varied dynamically in musically interesting ways.
 Input waveform type, whether triangle, sawtooth or sine, can have profound tonal differences in the Discontinuity's output.
 And varying the input level can also have some amazing affects.

 Internally the module is arranged as five sections connected in series.